All Episodes

 I think helping one's fellow man is a good goal.

-That is, as I said earlier in the show, reaching into your own pockets to help your fellow man in need is is laudable.
+That is, as I said earlier in the show, reaching into your own pockets to help your fellow man in need is laudable.

 Reaching in somebody else's pocketbook is despicable.

-They intended for us to be republic.
+They intended for us to be a republic.

-Or do we sing the battle hymn Of the democracy, no, it's a battle hymn of the republic.
+Or do we sing the battle hymn of the democracy?

-Now, but however, a majority rule does not establish morality.
+Now, but, however, a majority rule does not establish morality.

-That is just because the majority decides to do something doesn't make it moral.
+That is, just because the majority decides to do something doesn't make it moral.

-And so I believe that a large part of the nation's problems today are result from our straying away from the moral from from uh morality, and also it's straying away from the Constitution.
+And so, I believe that a large part of the nation's problems today are a result from our straying away from morality.

 That is, the Constitution represents our rules of the game.

-So we do need some government.
+So, we do need some government.

 I'm not talking about anarchy.